Accessibility Connections

 Because charts are images, you must an ALT text to it.
 For charts that have a corresponding data table, add an empty ALT tag by following the instructions in #3 above.
 If you haven't supplied alternative text elsewhere on the slide, add alternative text describing the chart to the ALT tag, as explained in #3 above.

 To add a new data table to a slide, always use Insert Table.
-Don't use Draw Table and don't use tables for layout.
+On the Insert tab, click Insert Table.

 The Microsoft Accessibility Checker is very useful for finding accessibility problems with MS Office files.
 We highly recommend running the checker over your slides before publishing them.
 If issues are found, step-by-step instructions are provided for fixing them.